yzerlaut/notebook_papers/README.md

 # notebook_papers

-I provide here Interactive Python notebooks of our research papers.
-Visit my research webpage for details and comments on the implementation https://yzerlaut.wordpress.com/
+I provide here IPython notebooks of our research papers.
+Visit my research webpage for details and comments on the implementation https://yzerlaut.wordpress.com/.
+Feel free to contact me for details or bugs in the code (or use github's issue tracker).

+## Publication list with implementation links

 - **Modeling mesoscopic cortical dynamics using a mean-field model of conductance-based networks of adaptive exponential integrate-and-fire neurons.** Zerlaut Y., Chemla S., Chavane F. and Destexhe A. _Journal of Computational Neuroscience_ (2017). https://doi.org/10.1007/s10827-017-0668-2